testit-tms/api-client-python/docs/TestResultsApi.md

 Remove attachment and unlink from TestResult

-<br>Use case  <br>User sets testResultId and attachmentId  <br>User attaches a file  <br>User runs method execution  <br>System deletes attachment and unlinks it from the test result  <br>System returns attachment identifier
+ Use case   User sets testResultId and attachmentId   User attaches a file   User runs method execution   System deletes attachment and unlinks it from the test result   System returns attachment identifier

 ### Example